erojask7/anomaly_detection_in_process_mining/README.md

 ### Phases
 We have three main phases in the research:
-1. Look for the best parameterizations
+1. Look for the best parameterization
 2. Analyze robustness of approaches
 3. Analyze approaches to process discovery improvement